nytimes/three-story-controls/README.md

 ## Installation

-The library depends on [three.js](https://threejs.org/) r129 and [gsap](https://greensock.com/gsap/) 3.6.1, which need to be installed separately.
+The library depends on [three.js](https://threejs.org/) r129 or later and [gsap](https://greensock.com/gsap/) 3.6.1, which need to be installed separately.

 ### 1. ES Module
 Download [`dist/three-story-controls.esm.min.js`](dist/three-story-controls.esm.min.js) (or use the [CDN link](https://unpkg.com/three-story-controls@latest/dist/three-story-controls.esm.min.js)) and use an `importmap-shim` to import the dependencies.
 See [here](examples/installation/es-module) for a full example.
 The [demos](examples/demos) also use this method of installation: